 Kualoa Beach Park on the windward coast of Oahu is one of the very best places to experience a breathtaking sunset.
 Conveniently located near some of the best places to stay on the East Shore/Lanikai, this park features an array of natural spots perfect for relaxing with the family and simply taking in the view.
 We recommend taking the trip out to nearby Mokoli’i Island, which is nicknamed “Chinaman’s Hat” for its unique shape.
 From this tiny island, you’ll witness the most spectacular sunsets!
 You can access this island by paddling out in a kayak or on a surfboard.

-See a Sunset on Oahu from Your Very Own Private Beach!
+See It All From Your Very Own Private Beach!

 After a full day of exploring stunning natural wonders, dining on local cuisine, and becoming one with Oahu, come back to the comfort and luxury of one of our beachfront accommodations!
 Each one of our bright and airy rentals boasts ocean views and premium amenities found nowhere else on the island.
 At Hawaii Beach Homes, we’re dedicated to making you feel right at home during your trip.
 There’s no better place to experience Aloha than on your very own private home on the beach!
 Choose between our North Shore, East Shore/Lanikai, and South Shore properties.
 No matter where you stay on Oahu, you’ll be just a short drive away from everything the island has to offer.